 It is important to note that the cause of attention deficit disorder (ADD) is not really known and usually it occurs in children but can also be carried to adulthood especially when not treated or when not treated well.
 However, ADD or ADHD can be treated and the treatment of the condition usually involves the sufferer.
 If the sufferer is a child, then the parents and/or the teacher may be involved in order to ensure that the condition is well treated.
 There are some specific steps that you should followed in order to treat the condition but the help of a medical expert is vital to these processes for the right results to be achieved.

 • To treat the condition, you need to set the right goal and make sure that those goals are made specific.

 • You may need to use medicine or in some cases talk therapy may be leveraged.
 Make sure that you contact a medical professional for the right medicine or therapy to use.

 • To ensure that the right results are achieved, make sure that you follow up the goals appropriately and check up with the doctor and also watch out for any side effect of the medicines given to you or to the child and if there is any side effect, quickly contact the doctor.

 • Usually medical professionals would prescribe psycho-stimulants or simply stimulants to patients suffering from attention deficit disorder.
 These are known as stimulants but do not worry they actually calm people suffering from ADHD.

 • Remember that ADD is a behavioral disease and therefore to treat it, you need to change the behavioral pattern of the child.
 One of the things you may do is to limit the distractions that take place in the child environment.
-These distractions could be in different forms but for effective treatment to take place you need to try as much as possible to reduce them.
+These abstractions could be in different forms, but for practical treatment to take place, you need to try as much as possible to reduce them.

-• Ensure that the child has good balanced diet with enough fiber.
+• Ensure that the child has a regular balanced diet with enough fiber.

 • Always praise and encourage the child when he shows good behavior.